Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Introduction

 \subsection{Motivations and Our Contributions}

 As ubiquitous connectivity is essential for CVs, the existing RAT solutions may not be sufficient to meet the strict requirements of CVs for higher automation.
-Existing literature shows that user-centric networking can bring additional burdens that need rigorous studies, such as mobility and HO management \cite{9275345}.
+Existing literature shows that VC-based user-centric networking can bring additional burdens that need rigorous studies, such as mobility and HO management \cite{9275345}.
 Moreover, as multicasting delivers a common signal, the study presented in \cite{9134799,8334916,8088603} is not suitable for CV-specific independent data requirements in delay-sensitive applications.
 However, an alternative software-defined networking approach with advanced ML algorithms can potentially bring the RAT solution \cite{Pervej_throughput, Pervej_EE,lin2021sd}.
-Particularly, the VEN can deploy close proximity edge server that acts as the software-defined controller.
+Moreover, \cite{Pervej_throughput, Pervej_EE} considered that all APs could serve all users, which may not be possible due to limited coverage and other resource constraints.
+Inspired by the user-centric VC-based studies \cite{Pervej_throughput,Pervej_EE,8334916,9134799,8088603,9275345}, our proposed VEN can deploy a close proximity edge server that acts as the software-defined controller.
 The to-be-requested contents can be prefetched through the edge servers to ensure local delivery.
 Besides, multiple low-powered APs can be placed as RSUs.
 The controller can determine the user-centric VC configuration and the corresponding resource orchestration to meet the requirements of the CVs by controlling these APs.